 - Sport-Specific Skills training

-Rest: In the early phase, walking is quite difficult with sprained ankle.
-Primary aim is to provide with some active rest from pain-provoking postures and movements.
-In most cases, non-weight bear is preferred.
-An ankle walking boot, a supportive ankle brace or crutches are used for the purpose.
+- Rest: In the early phase, walking is quite difficult with a sprained ankle.
+The primary aim is to provide some active rest from pain-provoking postures and movements.
+In most cases, the non-weight bear is preferred.
+An ankle walking boot, a supportive ankle brace, or crutches are used for this purpose.

-Physiotherapist can use a range of helpful modalities, pain relieving techniques, strapping and dry needling to reduce the pain.
+Physiotherapists can use a range of helpful modalities, pain-relieving techniques, strapping and dry needling to reduce the pain.

 Anti-inflammatory medication may help reduce your pain and swelling.